Patel faces congressional hearings after missteps in Kirk assassination probe and turmoil at FBI

 Kirk's killing was always going to be a closely scrutinized investigation, not only because it was the latest burst of political violence inside the United States but also because of Kirk's friendships with Trump, Patel and other administration figures and allies.

-While agents from Salt Lake City investigated, Patel posted on X that “the subject for the horrific shooting today that took the life of Charlie Kirk is now in custody.”
-Utah Gov. Spencer Cox said at a near-contemporaneous news conference that “Whoever we did this, we will find you,” suggesting authorities were still searching.
+While agents from Salt Lake City investigated, Patel's account on the social media platform X posted that “the subject for the horrific shooting today that took the life of Charlie Kirk is now in custody.”
+Utah Gov. Spencer Cox said at a near-contemporaneous news conference that “Whoever did this, we will find you,” suggesting authorities were still searching.
 Patel soon after posted that the person in custody had been released.

 “That does not deliver the message that you want the public to hear,” said Chris O'Leary, a retired FBI counterterrorism executive.
 “It had the opposite effect.
 People start to wonder what is going in.
 This looks like the Keystone Cops and it continues to get worse.”